FLOIP/flow-spec/layers/layer4/blocks.md

 `accuracy-timeout-seconds` (number, optiona, default 120) | The timeout in seconds that is a maximum that the device should wait for the required accuracy.

 ### Detailed Behaviour
 - `offline`: This block first queries the device's in-built GPS capability to return the current GPS location of the device.
 If the device is not GPS capable, the block presents the user with a map and waits for them to choose their location.
 If the device is GPS capable but location services are disabled, the device may prompt the user to enable location services.
-After receiving a location via manual selection or from the location service that meets the accuracy threshold, proceeds to the next block.
+This block then waits to receive a location via manual selection or from the location service that meets the accuracy threshold.
 (No selection provided or unable to capture the required accuracy: proceed through the error exit.)
 - `rich_messaging`: This block prompts the Contact for permission to access their location from their device, or choose a location manually, and waits for a compatible response.
 (No selection provided or unable to capture the required accuracy: proceed through the error exit.)

 ### Output behaviour